ktorn/completium-landing/docs/dapp-miles/miles1.md

 This Dapp example provides the Tezos's smart contract for miles management, and a web interface to interact with the contract.

 In this example, each mile has an *expiration date* beyond which it cannot be consumed.

-Follow these instructions to know how to interact with the Dapp.
+The smart contract guarantees that only valid miles can be consumed.